Nicol: Who the hell is David Agnew?

 Sue: But that means the Black Guardian might find him.

-The Doctor is exploring Da Vinci’s study, but he is interrupted by a soldier working for Captain Tancredi.
-And than an imposing frame fills the doorway…
+The Doctor is exploring Da Vinci’s study when he’s interrupted by a soldier working for Captain Tancredi.
+And then an imposing figure strides through the doorway.

 Sue: Is it the Black Guardian?